eugenius1/eugenius1.github.io/_posts/2016-07-23-how-i-made-this-website.md

 With [hover.com](https://hover.com/Yiflhr2y) I pay $5 a year for email forwarding.
 This price is only for one email address on your domain.
 All emails sent to [me@eusebius.tech](mailto:me@eusebius.tech) are forwarded to my personal Gmail address.

-I would highly recommend you use [improvmx.com](http://improvmx.com/), which is free.
+I would highly recommend [improvmx.com](http://improvmx.com/), which is free.
 All emails to your domain can be forwarded to a single email address.
 The only caveat is that you have one shot at making the setting on improvmx.
 I made a mistake in the email address to forward to and as of writing this post, I haven't been able to modify their record.
 Thus, I'm back to hover's service.

 # Webpage content